microtobe/cakephp-plugin-LogTools/README.md

 'LogTools.SqlLog' => array('enable' => true, 'threshold' => 10, 'dataSource' => array('default', 'master')),

 /**
+ * If you want to use this tool, you must inport logs.sql to mysql first.
  * enable:开关
  */
 'LogTools.RequestLog' => array('enable' => true),